-The Group provides marketing services only in Russia.
-The Group spends collected marketing fees on supporting marketing activities in Russia (National advertising campaign): broadcast media, social media and digital ads, sponsorship and others.
+The Group provides marketing services in Russia and Kazakhstan.
+The Group spends collected marketing fees on supporting marketing activities in Russia and Kazakhstan(National advertising campaign): broadcast media, social media and digital ads, sponsorship and others.
 The Group recognises revenue for a marketing fee when the service is provided to a partner.
 Payments are made based on franchise-owned store sales to customers.